jsarnowski96/pysql-console/README.md

 ## Planned features:
 - full CRUD integration
 - read data from .csv file and display it on the screen
-- importing data from .csv file into the selected database/table
+- importing data from .csv file into the selected database/table - done
 - SQL-XML converter and vice-versa
 - integration with other database engines, such as MariaDB, MySQL, PostgreSQL etc.
 - system-wide commands